JustWaveThings/JustWaveThings/README.md

 - 🔭 Projects I'm currently working on: **leveling up my responsive design chops and volunteering as a member of staff for The Odin Project**

-- 🌱 I’m currently using: **JavaScript, Responsive Design, Node.js, React, Express, Mongo.db, Git, Webpack, and more**
+- 🌱 I’m currently using: **JavaScript, Node.js, React, Express, MongoDB, Git, Webpack, and more**

 - 🤝 I’m focusing on: **Writing code that is modular, reusable, and readable**